BCSTech-CordaTeam/corda-single-node-guide/README.md

 ## Required Setup

 Before using our solution, you need to have a bundle prepared which includes files used for configurations.
+Provide the bundle as an encrypted 7z or zip and during our offer you can provide us the password.

 ```
 bundle